TEYARI-WENDO/akan-app/Readme.md

 The Akanifier is a web application that configures the user's birthday by retracing the day of the week they were born.The data collected then permits them to get an Akan name.

 ## Setup/Installation Requirements
-* This is a great place
-* to list setup instructions
-* in a simple
-* easy-to-understand
+* Clone project from git hub
+* Paste it on your terminal
-*
+* Work on your project

 ## Known Bugs
 There are currently no known bugs.